 Essentially, to create a fully distinguishable name, you must change the name itself, not just the syntax.
 Need a clever way to distinguish your name?
 Try using a unique spelling, rearranging the words, finding a synonym, or adding/subtracting a word.
 This way, your name will be distinguishable without changing it completely.

-What you do next depends entirely on what your goal.
+What you do next depends entirely on what your goal is.
 If you’re checking for name availability and your name is free in California, you can proceed to reserve it or use it on your Articles of Organization.

 Reserving a California business name costs $10 and holds your name for 60 days.
 Or, you can use the name on your Articles of Organization when you start your LLC, which will register it automatically.